 However, despite the many financial and cultural opportunities that the ever-expanding marijuana industry represent, the reality is that certain issues remain.
 One of the biggest problems that marijuana production companies face is an experience deficit when it comes to the growth and production of the drug.
 Until now almost all marijuana in Canada was produced illegally, and this has made it difficult for some businesses to find the perfect candidates to fill vacancies that they have.
 Another issue that some in the marijuana sector are apprehensive about is cross-border travel, particularly to and from the United States.

 There is no doubt that this point of view is on the extreme end of the spectrum, but immigration lawyers have issued a strong word of warning to residents of Canada travelling to the US; if you admit to using marijuana in Canada to a United States border agent, then you run the risk of not being allowed into the US, and you could even be banned for life.
+That said, this week the US has stated that it will not ban Canadians working in the marijuana industry from entering the United States.
+A recent statement from the United States Customs and Border Protection (CBP) indicates that:

 The government of Canada has maintained that dialogue with its US counterparts has been productive and stressed that US border agents do not plan on changing their primary inspection questions.
 That said, if US border agents have reason to believe that a visitor from Canada to the US has recently consumed marijuana or related products, then they will, most likely, pursue a more aggressive line of questioning.